mejiaeverardo/HackerRank-Solutions/README.md

 ---

 ## 🚀 **Happy Coding!**
 This repository is a reflection of my journey through coding challenges and problem-solving.
-I hope it helps others who are preparing for technical interviews or just love solving programming problems!
+I hope it helps others who are preparing for technical interviews or just love solving programming problems!!

 ---